ricventu/dev-in-docker/README.md

-# dev-in-docker
+# Dev In Docker
-Simple development environment with Docker
+Simple development environment for Docker

 # Install